IntEL4CoRo/ViB-public/content/page/labs/Acceptance Testing SECORO/index.md

 Description
 ---

 This section provides an overview of using this virtual lab.
-For a detailed conceptual understanding of the project, please refer to the [tutorial](https://secorolab.github.io./bdd-dsl/).
+For a detailed conceptual description of the project, please refer to the [tutorial](https://secorolab.github.io./bdd-dsl/).

-This lab enables users to run test cases using the Behavior Driven Development (BDD) technique in the Isaac Sim simulation environment.
+This virtual lab enables users to run test cases using the Behavior Driven Development (BDD) technique in the Isaac Sim simulation environment.
 Since Isaac Sim is a graphics-intensive application, GPU-enabled containers are dedicated to running these simulations.

-Each user is assigned a dedicated container, which communicates with GPU-enabled containers to execute the simulation and render the visualization of the simulation environment.
+Each user is assigned a dedicated container, where the feature file is generated.
+This file is trasfered to the GPU-enabled containers to execute the simulation in headless mode.  and render the visualization of the simulation environment.

-Feature files are generated within the user’s assigned container and then transferred to the GPU containers, where the simulation is executed in headless mode.
 The rendered output is streamed back to the user’s container via a WebRTC client.

 The GitHub repository for using this testing setup is available at [bdd-virtual-research-building](https://github.com/secorolab/bdd-virtual-research-building).
-Follow the instructions in the sample notebook located at `notebooks/issac-sim.ipynb` to communicate with the containers with GPU access with a set of APIs.
+Description of the APIs to communicate with the containers with GPU access and to execute the acceptance tests for sorting task is available in the demo notebook `notebooks/issac-sim.ipynb`.

 To run a custom notebook, clone the repository and modify the demo notebook or add new notebook.
 Then open the [BinderHub](https://binder.secoro.intel4coro.de/) page and specify the branch and the relative path to your notebook.
 For instance, to use the demo notebook, enter `notebooks/issac-sim.ipynb` in the `Path to a notebook file (optional)` field and click on `launch`.

-Link to load the demo notebook: <a href="https://binder.secoro.intel4coro.de/v2/gh/secorolab/bdd-virtual-research-building/HEAD?labpath=notebooks%2Fisaac-sim.ipynb">
+Link to load the demo notebook: <a href="https://binder.secoro.intel4coro.de/v2/gh/secorolab/bdd-virtual-research-building/HEAD?urlpath=lab/tree/notebooks/isaac-sim.ipynb">
   <img src="https://binder.secoro.intel4coro.de/badge_logo.svg" style="display:inline; vertical-align:middle; margin:0;">
 </a>

+**Note**:
+- Please remember to update the *Server* IP in the WebRTC client with the IP assigned when the user is registered in the notebook using *register_user* API end-point
+- At the end of using this virtual lab, please shutdown the JupyterLab *(File->Shut Down)*, as it immediately frees resources for other users

 Example Videos
 ---